 - Creatine Monohydrate Powder Micronized by BulkSupplements

-The easiest way to manufacture creatine is actually in a lab, which is why many creatine supplements are vegan friendly.
+The easiest way to manufacture creatine is actually in a lab, which is why most modern creatine supplements are vegan friendly.

 But if you want to be 100% that products are not tested on animals, stick to the well-known vegan brands like the ones I listed above.